 The check engine light is a part of your vehicle’s onboard diagnostic system and is used to alert the driver of any potential issues within the vehicle.
 This light is always accompanied by a trouble code or a series of trouble codes that can then be analyzed to discern the root cause of the issue.
 Because the ECU is constantly analyzing data sent from individual sensors, it can monitor the condition of the vehicle as well so that if a particular component is not working properly, the ECU becomes notified.
 If there is an issue with a certain component, the ECU will try to correct the issue, and if it can’t, then it will trigger the check engine light.

 The same way that misfires are caused by the PCM ( powertrain control module ) misreading information, the check engine light can also be triggered by misinterpreted information.
-The check engine light only works if the ECM ( Engine control module ) is analyzing the data it receives correctly.
+The check engine light only turns on if the ECM ( Engine control module ) is analyzing the data it receives not up to standards.
 If you are getting a check engine light that does not go off or if it is throwing codes for areas of the vehicle that you know are not faulty then that could indicate a problem with the ECU instead.
 If you are getting codes for a faulty oxygen sensor, for example, and you have replaced all the related components but the check engine light remains illuminated, then you may have a bad PCM.

 Fail to Start